timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 Here we simply move the Complexity problem from a physcial platfrom to a virtual platform either on or off-site.

 Virtualisation has **no-effect** on application Complexity, and **increases** infrastructure complexity.
-Hence the investment in any Virtualisation or Container strategy should be justified on infrastructure costs savings through increased resource utilisation.
+Hence the investment in any Virtualisation or Container strategy should only be justified on infrastructure costs savings through increased resource utilisation.
 Even then, one must account for potentially significant increases in infrastructure Complexity, which in-turn can lead to increased Service outages.

-Similar arguments applies to 3rd Party Cloud providers, however they shield you from the infrastructure complexity (at a cost).
+Similar arguments applies to 3rd Party Cloud providers, however they do shield you from the infrastructure complexity (at a cost).

 ### DevOps & MicroServices?

 A limited modularity strategy may be pursued via adoption of REST based Microservices.

-Here by 'limited' we mean that large applications are broken down into a set of smaller deployable functions that communcated with each other via REST, however the internal implementation of each Microservice remains non-Modular.
+By 'limited' we mean that large applications are broken down into a set of smaller deployable functions that communcated with each other via REST, however the internal implementation of each Microservice remains non-Modular.

 Now rather than consolidating
 	`System A (a,b,c,x)`, `System B (a,b,c,y)`, `System C (a,b,c,z)`